To be commercially aware in 2022, you have to know how coronavirus has affected the work done by lawyers.

 Broader financial downturns inevitably coincide with dips in the property market, and the Covid-19 pandemic effectively brought things to a standstill at its height.
 Perhaps surprisingly, the summer of 2020 represented a boom period in house sales with values at an all-time high.
-The market was initially lubricated by mortgage payment and stamp duty holidays, and this purple patch is unlikely to last much longer without additional government assistance.
-Renters also received protection with a freeze on evictions.
-Looking geographically, the rise of remote working and lack of need to commute has seen renters and buyers alike shun London in favour of the surrounding area, with buying trending away from the City centre.
+2021 saw a continuation of this trend, with government figures showing the average property price in the UK during the summer of 2021 to be £265,668.
+This was a 13.2% increase on the previous year, making it the steepest incline since 2004.
+Activity was largely lubricated by mortgage payment and stamp duty holidays.
+Renters also initially received protection with a freeze on evictions, but these have now ended, a problem exacerbated by the end of furlough and proposed cuts to the universal credit top up.
+Housing charity Crisis says the reduction will place at lead 100,000 renting households at risk of eviction when the cut come into force in October.
+Crisis also highlight how the proportion of private renters relying on benefits has surged to around one in three since the start of the pandemic.
+Geographically, the rise of remote working and lack any commutes has seen renters and buyers alike shun London in favour of the surrounding area, with buying trending away from the City centre.

 This is only an overview of the effects of Covid-19 on legal practice in the UK.
 Read our practice area guides for more information on how the pandemic has affected different sectors.